GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **At Higher Tiers**: As seen above, a higher tier provides several benefits.

-**Critical Failure**: You fail to counter the spell and infact have strengthened the caster against further counterspells equal to the difference in tier of this spell and their own.
+**Critical Failure**: You fail to counter the spell and, in fact, have strengthened the caster against further counterspells equal to the difference in tier of this spell and their own.

 #### Absend